 Keywords are words that people search into Google, and your practice can either pay to rank for them (with PPC) or organically rank for them (with SEO).
 When we say “rank” we mean show up in the top list of results when someone searches that keyword on Google.
 Remember when we said more than 50% of potential dental patients go online if they want to find a new dental care service provider?

 This is where that becomes important again.
 You want to make sure your website is showing up as one of the top Google results when people search “family dentist near me” etc.

 If you’re paying to rank for keywords with PPC, you’ll want to make sure you’re spending your money wisely.
 You don’t want to rank for keywords that aren’t relevant.
 For instance, if you only service Atlanta, Georgia, make sure you’re not paying Google to show up when someone in Texas searches “dentist near me.”

-An experienced digital marketing agency can also help you do keyword research and optimize your keywords regularly to make sure your practice is getting the most bang for your buck.
+An experienced digital marketing agency can also help you do keyword research, build a solid keyword strategy, and optimize your keywords regularly to make sure your practice is getting the most bang for your buck.